null138/se-skybox-generator/README.md

 ***Author***: **Madness (null138)** | [Steam Profile](http://steamcommunity.com/profiles/76561198098349799) | [Discord Server](https://discord.gg/SHW82GMrV4)

 # se-skybox-generator
 Source Engine: Skybox Generator is a tool designed to automate the creation of skyboxes for Source Engine games.
-It streamlines the process by converting panoramic images into cubemaps, slicing them into the six faces of a cube, and generating the necessary VTF and VMT files.
+It streamlines the process by converting images into cubemaps, slicing them into the six faces of a cube, and generating the necessary VTF and VMT files.

 <img src="preview.png" alt="preview" width="700">